vladimir-vovk/dev-env-up/README.md

    ```

 2. Then adjust settings in /srv/pillar/settings/init.sls file.
 And look at
    /srv/salt/top.sls state file.
-Comment what you don't want to install and
+Comment everything you don't want to install
-   add state files for what you need to be installed.
+   and add state files for what you need to be installed.

 3. Run salt state.
    ```
    sudo salt-call state.highstate --local
    ```

-4. That's all!
-Enjoy! :)
+4. Enjoy! :)